 Many students find part-time employment in retail stores, restaurants, and other areas of employment in the general vicinity of the College.
-Great Lakes Christian College students have an excellent reputation with employers in Lansing.
-Many call the College for student referrals.
-Employment information is posted by the College.

 COLLEGE GRANTS AND SCHOLARSHIPS

 Great Lakes Christian College makes available several grants and scholarships to students who demonstrate special ability and/or who show financial need.
 All students who wish to apply for scholarships must also apply and be accepted for admission.